Operational Command South

-In January 2007 RIA Novosti reported that destruction of ammunition would take place at the 275th artillery ammunition base (275-й артиллерийской базе боеприпасов) near the village of Novobohdanivka, Zaporizhzhia region.
+In January 2007 RIA Novosti reported that destruction of ammunition would take place at the 275th artillery ammunition base near the village of Novobohdanivka, Zaporizhzhia region.

 Until 2015 Operational Command South covered 9 oblasts and autonomous republics: Odesa, Kirovohrad, Mykolaiv, Kherson, Dnipropetrovsk, Zaporizhzhia, Kharkiv, Luhansk, Donetsk oblasts and the Autonomous Republic of Crimea.
 In 2015 eastern parts of the operation command territory were passed on to newly formed Operation Command East based in Dnipro.
 The headquarters of the OC South was relocated from Odesa to Mykolaiv.